vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 Trader Joe's in the morning.
 This was so that I could fit in meal prep in the afternoon, and also because the probability of rain was higher in the afternoon, so I wanted to finish the trip in the morning.

+## 2025-11-17: skipped all exercises due to time constraints

+On Monday 2025-11-17, I had to tackle several items in the morning and early afternoon, and I got pretty delayed as a result, so I skipped all exercises.